Tonkatsu koko made yaru ka

 🐷 Tonkatsu / 📍 Gaienmae

-📓 Visits: 1
+📓 Visits: 3

 The restaurant is located in the former premises of Tempura Motoyoshi.
 Motoyoshi-san relocated to Ebisu in 2022.
 The Gaienmae restaurant was run by Motoyoshi-san's sous chef, Hiroki Matoba.
 But, along with Tempura Motoyoshi Imo in Ebisu, the restaurant closed at the end of 2023.
 Matoba-san is set to open a tempura restaurant in Kanazawa in 2024.

 There was no English menu.
 At lunch there are typically two choices of rosu katsu teishoku and one or two choices of hire.
-On my visit there were two kinds of rosu priced at JPY 2,800 and JPY 4,500 and one kind of hire priced at JPY 4,800.
-I'm not really a rosu person but 4,800 is more than I want to spend on a first visit to a tonkatsu restaurant so I chose the cheapest rosu at JPY 2,800 which, looking at a series of menus, seems to be the minimum price for a meal here.
 At dinner there are no sets available so you have to pay for the katsu of your choice.
 This might be 200 yen cheaper than the lunch set but cabbage is charged at 300 yen (unlimited refills) and rice and miso soup at 400 yen (unlimited refills again).
 It seems like they are also going to offer a reservation-only omakase course in the evenings for JPY 11,000 comprising a variety of fried items but details on that are a bit sketchy for now.
-Hire was also available as a single item (tanpin) at lunch without the cabbage, rice and miso soup but (because it's Japan :) they wouldn't do a half order of one piece.
-There was no ebi fry on the lunch menu but menchi katsu was available.
+A half portion of hire is available a lunch without the cabbage, rice and miso soup but at half the price of the set it's not really economical.

 I prefer a pork with a deeper flavour and the fat (though delicious) was quite salty but the meat was very moist and didn't need any additional seasoning.
 The panko was the thin type, very moreish and not oily.
 The katsu is first fried at low temperature in a back kitchen and then fried for one minute at high temperature behind the counter to crisp up the panko.
 Because most of the frying is done in the back there's very little smell of oil in the restaurant.